Makerspace-Wissenslandkarte/test1/README.md

 ## Security

-* replace dev server from manage.py with nginx.
+* replace dev server with DEBUG mode from manage.py with nginx.
+* generate a new secret https://github.com/Makerspace-Wissenslandkarte/test1/blob/main/app/wissenslandkarte/wissenslandkarte/settings.py#L23 for production use